-The ‘friends’ I knew would be people lI found time to be kind to because I knew they didn’t have the same resources I had, or seemed lonely.
-My mother noted that when young, I was really compassionate.
-I didn’t understand how people who had so many needs could be treated so unkind by others.
-It just didn’t seem fair.
+They would be the “little people” I found time to be kind to.
+Because I knew they didn’t have what I had, in terms of resources.
+I was really compassionate at a young age.
+I didn’t understand how people who had so many needs could treat people so unkind.
 And so, whenever I could, I would try to smile or talk to them and just be a kind face and notice them.
 My mother taught me the importance of kindness.
-She was a teacher, and would take me to school sometimes with her and she’s show me how to treat the kids kindly- because some of them had special needs, in her classroom setting.
+She was a teacher, and would take me to school sometimes with her and she’s show me how to treat the kids kindly- because some of them had special needs.
 I learned how to be considerate of others, very young.
-My mother didn’t know, (or perhaps she did know) that I was a “social worker in the making.”
+My mother didn’t know- or perhaps she did- I was a “social worker in the making.”

-I searched the word ‘desolate’ & it led me to the word agape.
-Agape means a “God-kind of love”- in the purest sense of the word it means the highest kind of love you can give humans.
-I had to pause here, because it made me think less about what I didn’t have, and although children were never born from my womb; the children I couldn’t have – gave me a greater love that was borne for those who needed it, perhaps even more than those born with their naturals parents.
-And “crossed my paths” they did!
+Well…I searched the word ‘desolate’ & it led me (through the back door) to the word agape’ – Agape means a God-kind of love. in the purest sense of the word it means the highest kind of love you can give humans.
+I had to pause here, because it made me think less about what I didn’t have and how children were never born from my womb- yet how because of what I couldn’t have – a greater love was borne for those who needed it and crossed my paths when they did.
 Crazy .
-Inasmuch as I would have loved to have bio children, the blessing of not having children has made me more spacious for welcoming and cherishing and inviting more ‘children ‘ in – more space to love on and be warm and kind to those who come across my path to nurture more fully.
+Inasmuch as I would have loved to have children, the blessing of not having children has made me more spacious for welcoming and cherishing and inviting more ‘children ‘ in – more space to love on and be warm and kind to those who come across my path to nurture more fully.

 Agape love is a love that’s redemptive; lasting and eternal.
 It’s more than enough.
-Hmm…Fits perfectly.